-A call in which a caller hangs up before receiving an answer from an agent.
-The call could be queued to a split/skill or in a vector/vector directory number (VDN) or ringing at an agent before it is abandoned.
-Permissions assigned to a Call Management System (CMS) user so that the user can access different subsystems in CMS or administer specific elements (splits/skills, trunks, vectors, and so on) of the ACD.
+Abandoned call A call in which a caller hangs up before receiving an answer from an agent.
+The call can be queued to a split/skill or in a vector/vector directory number (VDN) or ringing at an agent before it is abandoned.
+Access permissions Permissions assigned to a Call Management System (CMS) user so that the user can access different subsystems in CMS or administer specific elements (splits/skills, trunks, vectors, and so on) of the ACD.
 Access permissions are specified as read or write permission.
 Read permission means the CMS user can access and view data (for example, run reports or view the Dictionary subsystem).
 Write permission means the CMS user can add, modify, or delete data and execute processes.
-See Automatic Call Distribution.
-A call that queued to a split/skill and was answered by an agent in that split/skill, or a call that queued as a direct agent call and was answered by the agent for whom it was queued.
-See After Call Work.
-An open application interface through which processors and switches can jointly provide services that require applications to initiate, receive, and control calls or make use of switch features.
+ACD See Automatic Call Distribution.
+ACD call A call that queued to a split/skill and was answered by an agent in that split/skill, or a call that queued as a direct agent call and was answered by the agent for whom it was queued.
+ACW See After Call Work.
+Adjunct/Switch Applications Interface (ASAI) An open application interface through which processors and switches can jointly provide services that require applications to initiate, receive, and control calls or make use of switch features.
 (See Open Application Interface.)
-An agent state generally representing work related to the preceding ACD call.
-See Application Programming Interface.
-A set of related functions that a computer programmer uses to obtain some kind of service from another piece of software.
+After Call Work (ACW) An agent state generally representing work related to the preceding ACD call.
+API See Application Programming Interface.
+Application Programming Interface (API) A set of related functions that a computer programmer uses to obtain some kind of service from another piece of software.
 Programmers of Windows based applications use the Windows API to create windows, draw text on the screen, access files, and perform all other services provided by Windows.
 Despite the use of the word application in this term, applications might not be the only software using an API; lower-level software components such as network drivers also have APIs, but these components are not "applications" and are not used directly by applications.
-See Adjunct/Switch Applications Interface.
-A switch feature using software that channels high-volume incoming and outgoing call traffic to agent groups (splits or skills).
+ASAI See Adjunct/Switch Applications Interface.
+Automatic Call Distribution (ACD) A switch feature using software that channels high-volume incoming and outgoing call traffic to agent groups (splits or skills).
 Also an agent state where the extension is engaged on an ACD call.
-The process of protecting data by writing the contents of the disk to an archive (or tape) that can be removed from the computer environment and stored safely.
+Backup The process of protecting data by writing the contents of the disk to an archive (or tape) that can be removed from the computer environment and stored safely.